drprojects/superpoint_transformer/README.md

 You can find our [SPT paper 📄](https://arxiv.org/abs/2306.08045) and [SuperCluster paper 📄](https://arxiv.org/abs/2401.06704) on arxiv.

-Also, if you ❤️ or use this project, don't forget to give it a ⭐, it means a lot to us !
+Also, **if you ❤️ or simply use this project, don't forget to give the repository a ⭐, it means a lot to us !**